-In large samples, we know that T is approximately (standard) Normal.
-Thus, under the null and in large samples, we know the distribution of T and can use that to formulate
+- In large samples, we know that T is approximately (standard) Normal, but we also know that $t{n-2}$ is approximately (standard) Normal in large samples too, so this statement works there too, even if Normality of the errors fails. - Thus, under the null, we know the distribution of T and can use that to formulate a rejection region and calculate p-values.